 A museum must be qualified under Section 501(c)(3) of the IRS Code of 1986, and classified as (1) a public charity under Section 509(a) of the IRS Code or, (2) as a unit of government, in selected cases.

 A museum must have a history or tradition of collecting or exhibiting art, and be able to store and care for all works purchased.

-To be eligible, a museum must submit a plan for the exhibition of works purchased through this program.
-This plan should indicate when and how works will be exhibited and how the museum will incorporate these works into its overall collections (e.g., as part of a permanent exhibition, educational programs, community exhibitions, etc.).
+To be eligible, a museum must submit a plan for publicly sharing the works purchased through this program.
+This plan should indicate when and how works will be displayed, shown online, incorporated into educational programming, museum publications, etc. The plan must also indicate how the museum will incorporate these works into its overall collections (e.g., as part of a permanent exhibition, educational programs, community exhibitions, etc.).

-Applicant must give assurance that the artwork to be purchased conforms to current federal and state laws regulating the collection, use and sale of archeological and/or paleontological materials.
+Applicant must give assurance that the artwork to be purchased conforms to current federal and state laws regulating the collection, use, and sale of protected species, archaeological materials, and/or paleontological materials.

-Applicants are encouraged to become members of Museums Alaska, though it is not required for a grant award.
-Join here and help us continue to develop programs that benefit the Alaska museum community and the cultural sector.
+Institutional membership in Museums Alaska has been encouraged but not required.
+Join here to help continue to develop programs that benefit the Alaska museum community and the cultural sector: https://museumsalaska.org/membership/

 The Art Acquisition Program does not fund overhead or indirect costs, including insurance, security, transportation, travel, shipping, installation, conservation, or staff time expenses.

 Replicas of artifacts or copies of original works will not be funded.

 The deadlines for applications are February 15, May 15, and October 15.